Wzz917/Illumio-Firewall/README.md

 test.csv is the rules I used.

+For the implementation, I used a list to store all the rules.
+For each new record, I check whether the rule exists in the list.

 Future work:
 If I have more time, I will improve the speed of search.
 I will come up with a faster search algorithm to search for the certain rule in the file.